 THE LOCAL STAGE 1

 Coordinated by a campus ‘Faculty Complaints Coordinator’ from student Registry, the informal stage is based around a conversation; between yourself or your group and members of staff at the institution who will then look into the problem.
+Please get in touch so we can help.

 THE UNIVERSITY STAGE 2